 Not all Asbestos companies hold the same level of asbestos licensing.
-The HSE (Health and Safety Executive) has an extensive and exhaustive process that all Asbestos removal companies are required to adhere too before the HSE is determine the level of asbestos licensing that they grant to the individual applicants.
+The HSE (Health and Safety Executive) has an extensive and exhaustive process that all Asbestos removal companies are required to adhere to before the HSE determines the level of asbestos licensing that they grant to the individual applicants.

-All New license application are assessed by the asbestos licensing principal inspectors (ALPI), these inspectors, once the license has been issued then the responsibility for maintaining the standards falls to the standard inspectors.
+All New license applications are assessed by the asbestos licensing principal inspectors (ALPI), these inspectors, once the license has been issued then the responsibility for maintaining the standards falls to the standard inspectors.

 The monitoring process as described by the HSE is a followed;